 Der Blaue Engel (The Blue Angel) (1930) Director: Josef von Sternberg

-Starring Emil Jannings (The Last Command, The Last Laugh) and Marlene Dietrich, The Blue Angel is a German film that tells the tragic story of the downfall of a Weimar high school professor.
-At the time, Jannings was hailed as the world’s finest actor.
-In the title, the word “blaue” has a double meaning – both for ‘blue’ as well as ‘drunk’ – hinting at the drunken nature of the love for Marlene Dietrich’s character.
-It was one of the first German sound films, and is also known for being the film that brought Marlene Dietrich to international stardom, a fame which brought a continued partnership between Dietrich and Sternberg for six further films.
-The plot is based on a novel by Thomas Mann’s brother, Heinrich.
+Starring Emil Jannings (of The Last Command and The Last Laugh) and Marlene Dietrich, The Blue Angel tells the tragic story of a Weimar high school teacher’s fall from grace.
+At the time, Jannings was hailed as the world’s finest actor (he was the first winner of an Academy Award for Best Actor).
+In the title, the word “blaue” has a double meaning – both for ‘blue’ as well as ‘drunk’ – hinting at the drunken nature of his love for Marlene Dietrich’s character.
+The Blue Angel was one of the first German sound films, and it is also known for being the film that brought Marlene Dietrich to international stardom, a fame which soon led to an ongoing partnership between Dietrich and Sternberg for six further films.
+The plot for the film is based on a novel by Thomas Mann’s brother, Heinrich Mann.